OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 *   to keep you signed in, even on different devices
 *   to help us understand how people are using our services, so we can make them better
 *   to deliver advertising to websites outside of the UK
 *   to help us personalise the BBC to you by remembering your preferences and settings.
-And your progress, so you can pause and pick up where you left off watching a programme, even on a different device
+And your progress, so you can pause and pick up where you left off watching a programme even on a different device
 *   to find out if our emails have been read and if you find them useful

-A few things on our websites wouldn't work without some cookies.
-Tech people call these "strictly necessary cookies".
-They're always on when you visit us.
+**c.
+What are the types of cookies?**

+Some cookies are always on when you visit us, and you can’t turn them off unless you change your browser settings.
+We call these “strictly necessary cookies”.
+We use them to make sure our digital services work correctly and are meeting audience needs and interests.

-But we want to use others like functional, performance and advertising cookies to make your experience more enjoyable.
-We'll only use them if you've agreed.
-You can always change your mind.
+We also use functional, performance and advertising cookies to make your experience more enjoyable.
+You can switch these on or off at any time and you can always change your mind.
+We’ll only use them if you’ve agreed.

 Bear in mind there are some other cookies out there from other companies.
 These "third-party cookies" might track how you use different websites, including ours.
-For example, you might get a social media company's cookie when you see the option to share something.
+For example, you might get a social media company’s cookie when you see the option to share something.
 You can turn them off, but not through us.

-**c.
-How long do cookies last?**
+**d.
+How do cookies last?**

 Some are erased when you close the browser on your website or app.
-Others stay longer, sometimes forever, and are saved onto your device so they're there when you come back.
+Others stay longer, sometimes forever, and are saved onto your device so that they’re there when you come back.

-**d.
+**e.
 How do I control my cookies and tracking?**

-When you first visit us, we'll tell you about our cookies and ask you to agree if we can use them.
+Strictly necessary cookies are always on when you visit us.
+On your first visit to us, we’ll tell you about our other types of cookies and ask you to choose which cookies we can use.
 You can always change your mind by going to your settings.

-Stopping all cookies might mean you can't access some BBC services, or that some of them might not work properly for you.
+Stopping all cookies might mean you can’t access some BBC services, or that some of them might not work properly for you.

 Another way to control some tracking is in the settings on your device.

 Back to top 14.
 How will I find out about changes to this policy?

 We update this policy sometimes.
 If we make important changes, like how we use your personal information, we'll let you know.
-It might be a notice, an email, or a message in your app.
+It might be a notice, an email or a message in your app.

 If you don't agree to the changes, then you can always stop using our services, delete your account and stop giving us any more personal information.
 We'd be sorry to see you go.